-Cradle to Cradle® Design defines and develops cyclable products.
+Cradle to Cradle Certified® Design defines and develops cycleable products.

 In regard to differentiation to conventional recycling the quality level of the raw materials remains throughout multiple product lifecycles and only purely “assessed safe chemicals” are used.